 In isolation, none of these comments is earth-shattering; however, combined with other qualitative and quantitative evidence, they can help you see your website and brand with greater objectivity.

 3.)
 Pony up for actual research.

 If you really want to know what your audience thinks, feels and behaves, it’s hard to beat professionally executed research.
 Yes, it’s expensive, but it’s worth it.
 A qualified research partner will help you prioritize what to investigate, implement a sound process, source respondents, and mine the results for meaningful, statistically reliable insights.
-Plus you’ll get to say things like multivariate attitudinal segmentation when you present to your boss.
-What’s not to like?
+Plus, you’ll get to say things like multivariate attitudinal segmentation and single variable linear regression with a straight face.
+What’s not to like about that?

 The bottom line is there’s no excuse for self-delusion when it comes to understanding what your customers really think.
 Good luck and happy researching!